ibm-cloud-docs/account/ts_accessing.md

 {: #troubleshoot-infrastructure-access}
 {: troubleshoot}

-When you attempt to access infrastructure sections of the IBM Cloud console, you see a message that states:
+When you attempt to access infrastructure sections of the IBM Cloud console, the following message might be displayed:
 {: tsSymptoms}

 `This page can't be loaded because your infrastructure account is not fully configured as an IBM Cloud account.`

-There are multiple reasons why you might see this error message:
+There are multiple reasons why the message is displayed:
 {: tsCauses}

 * You have a [Lite account](/docs/account?topic=account-accounts#liteaccount), which does not allow access to infrastructure services.